mpayson/esri-partner-tools/README.md

 ## About

 Partners working with Esri and ArcGIS implement many common workflows.
 The [ArcGIS API for Python](https://developers.arcgis.com/python/) is an awesome automation library.
 This repo is meant to be a collection of POC scripts to automate some of these workflows.
+While much of the code is in Jupyter Notebooks, it can easily be ported to pure python to run on the server or as headless apps.

 ## Prerequisites